Bouzidi2/fullstack-angular-map-app/README_student.md

 Final Edit: Added prompts to Part updates in this file that did not have prompts upon initial push.
 In application.properties I changed line 6 BouzidiDataBase_v14 to v15.
+In EnufPartsValidator corrected spelling error on line 45.